contentful/cf-expressjs-blog/README.md

+# Deprecation notice

+This repository is deprecated and no further maintenance is planned.
+For an express.js example, please see https://github.com/contentful/the-example-app.nodejs

+---

 This example showcases usage of the Contentful Delivery API through the Node.js SDK for building the blog using the Blog demo space.

 ![screenshot](./screenshot.png)